surfaceUsed/file-server/README.md

 # file-server
 Multi client server application for saving and retreiving files

-Hyperskill project (Java developer).
+Hyperskill project "File server" (Java developer).
 Stage 4/4.

 Application for client requests (PUT, GET, DELETE) using sockets.
 The client can save, retreive and delete files from the server.
 When a client